drmfinlay/sphinxwrapper/README.md

 ### Compiling dependencies from source
 If the dependencies aren't available from your system's package management system, you can download and compile the sources from the repositories linked above and follow the instructions there.

+**Note**: both dependencies by default require *swig*, but you shouldn't need to install it at all because the swig modules for the dependencies are not used.
+You can use `./autogen.sh --without-python` to configure both dependencies to compile without swig.

+#### Windows
+If you want to use this on Windows, I'd recommend installing [Cygwin](https://cygwin.com/) and compiling everything using that.
+I don't usually use Windows, but as I understand it you'd have to do something like this:

+1. Download Cygwin.
+2. Start the installer and select the dependencies of *sphinxbase* and *pocketsphinx* when it asks for packages you want installed.
+As a start you need *autoconf*, *automake*, *libtool*, and *bison*.
+As noted above, you shouldn't need to install *swig* at all.
+3. Select *python2* and *python2-devel* (or *python3* and *python3-devel*) at that stage too.
+4. Open Cygwin.
+5. Clone or download the *sphinxbase* and *pocketsphinx* repositories into your home folder in Cygwin (usually somewhere under *C:\tools\cygwin*).
+6. Compile *sphinxbase* using `./autogen.sh --without-python` in the sphinxbase folder, followed by `make install`.
+7. Compile *pocketsphinx* using the same commands in the pocketsphinx folder.

+Once you've done all that you should be able to compile, install and use `sphinxwrapper` as normal inside cygwin.
+Let me know if these steps work for you or not; I haven't tested them.

 ## Install the sphinxwrapper Python Extension
 Clone or download this repository and run the following: